roidrage/riak-python-webinar/01_introduction/introduction.md

 # Why Python? #

-* Long history at Basho
+* Long History at Basho
-* Language of choice for several internal tools
+* Language of Choice for Several Internal Tools
-* Python one of the earliest supported languages
+* Python one of the Earliest Supported Languages
-* More and more Pythonistas discover Riak
+* More and More Pythonistas Discover Riak

 !SLIDE bullets incremental

 # Why Riak and Python? #

+* Scalable
+* Distributed
-* Scalable, distributed, fault-tolerant
+* Fault-tolerant

 !SLIDE bullets incremental

 # Use cases #

-* File Storage (Luwak)
 * Scalable Session Store
 * Scalable Full Text Search
+* File Storage (Luwak)

 !SLIDE bullets incremental